This post is going to usher in a new era for posts to TSA.

 That is the case with a spreadsheet I’ve taken to calling Stop the Madness!
 (STM for short).

 If you want to buy it, you are awesome and I hope that you love it as much as I do.
-But if you just want to understand the gist of how it works so that you can create something similar using spreadsheets, read on!
+But if you just want to understand the gist of how it works so that you can create something similar, read on!
 This post is for you.

 Let’s talk about the challenges of paycheck-to-paycheck budgeting.

 First, I’m an economist by education and not a finance guru.
 Please do not construe anything in this post as being financial advice.
-I’m going to share with you only what I do to manage my own finances using spreadsheets (albeit slightly simplified).
-And, for the record, when I say “manage”, what I really mean is to make sure that I can always pay my bills without resorting to weird shenanigans that my former self has been known to do, e.g., not using credit and not juggling bills.
+I’m going to share with you only what I do to manage my own finances using spreadsheets.
+And, for the record, when I say “manage”, what I really mean is to make sure that I can always pay my bills without resorting to weird shenanigans that my former self has been known to do, e.g., using credit and juggling bills.